wr00m/braidkit/README.md

 # braidkit
 Command-line tool for manipulating and modifying the puzzle-platform game Braid, designed for exploration, experimentation and theorycrafting.

-**Note to users:** This tool modifies game memory at runtime.
+**Note to users:** This tool modifies game memory at runtime and uses DLL injection.
 If you use it in a way that violates any End User License Agreement (EULA), Terms of Service (ToS), or similar policies, you are solely responsible for the consequences.
 Please use it responsibly.

 **Note to speedrunners:** The game must be restarted after using this tool to ensure an unmodified game state before performing any competitive speedruns, except for the `il-timer` command which is allowed for [individual level speedruns](http://bit.ly/BraidIL).